 Before we all get excited, let me just preface this article by saying that none of the chores that we’ll be suggesting today should be given to kids who don’t know how to swim and without proper supervision!

-Getting your kids to help you do some pool maintenance work is not only fun, especially for you!, but for the kids themselves as well.
+Getting your kids to help you do some pool maintenance work is not only fun (especially for you!) but for the kids themselves as well.
 Today we’re going to look at some of the things that your kids can help with around the pool to help take some of the load off of your regular pool maintenance tasks.
 These are basic things to do around the pool that doesn’t involve the use of any chemicals or having to interact with anything with moving parts.

 Emptying the skimmer baskets

 Kids love bugs!
 And where can they open a treasure box with bugs on a daily basis?
 In your skimmer boxes of course!
 Teach your kids how to properly open the skimmer cover, show them how to remove it, where to dump the debris (and bugs!) and how to put everything back afterwards.
+You can also use some skimmer socks so their little treasure box can catch even more bugs!
+The fine mesh of the skimmer socks catches everything before they get sucked into the pool pump.
+Less maintenance for your pumps and filters, more fun for your little treasure hunters.

 Skimming the pool for leaves